MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 ---
 # Overview of Microsoft Search

 Microsoft Search helps you find what you need to complete what you're working on.
-Whether you're searching for people, files, org charts, sites, or answers to common questions, you can use Microsoft Search throughout your workday to get answers.
+Whether you're searching for people, files, organization charts, sites, or answers to common questions, you can use Microsoft Search throughout your workday to get answers.

 Microsoft Search helps users find the right answers, people, and content to complete their tasks in the app they're already working in.